 “Hundreds of people who work in Whiston and live in Runcorn will struggle with these tolls.”

 A WIDNES motor parts distribution business which has a fleet of delivery vans is worried about the impact of the tolls.

-Graeme Cain, who owns the Witt Road company with his brother, Warwick, said: “We have six vehicles which cross the bridge to Runcorn, Frodsham and Northwich.
+Warwick Reid, who owns the Witt Road company Jim Barker Motor Factors with his brother said: “We have six vehicles which cross the bridge to Runcorn, Frodsham and Northwich.
 Each van does around 12 trips a day.